-When the Green Deal launches, it may enable tenants or owners to improve the property they live in to make it more energy efficient, more comfortable and cheaper to run, without having to pay for the work upfront.
-To see which measures are recommended for this property, please turn to page 3.
-You can choose which measures you want and ask for a quote from an authorised Green Deal provider.
-They will organise installation by an authorised installer.
-You pay for the improvements over time through your electricity bill, at a level no greater than the estimated savings to energy bills.
-If you move home, the Green Deal charge stays with the property and the repayments pass to the new bill payer.
+The Green Deal may enable owners and occupiers to make improvements to their property to make it more energy efficient.
+Under a Green Deal, the cost of the improvements is repaid over time via a credit agreement.
+Repayments are made through a charge added to the electricity bill for the property.
+To see which improvements are recommended for this property, please turn to page 3.
+You can choose which improvements you want to install and ask for a quote from an authorised Green Deal provider.
+They will organise installation by an authorised Green Deal installer.
+If you move home, the responsibility for paying the Green Deal charge under the credit agreement passes to the new electricity bill payer.